SOS Facilities on the Hub

-Group Admins selecting a new role can choose from these Default Roles, to get a role prefilled with standard purpose and accountabilities.
+Group Admins selecting a new role can choose from these Default Roles to get a role prefilled with a standard purpose and accountabilities.

-Note that for Hub Admins, the Default Roles page has an additional tickbox under Standard.
-If this is ticked, then any new Child Group being created will get each one of these Standard Roles automatically.
+If the tick-box under Standard is ticked, then any new Child Group being created will get each one of these Standard Roles automatically.

 Bulk Update (Hub Admins)